What is the pension annual allowance?

 5 tips to make the most of your pension annual allowance

 To encourage you to save for the future, the Government currently gives you a tax break on contributions you make to your pension.
-This tax relief is at the highest rate of income tax that you pay.
+This tax relief is normally at the highest rate of income tax that you pay.
 Consider making the most of it while you can as relief at higher rates may not be around forever.
-Read our guide: Maximising pension tax relief

 2. Use up any allowances from previous tax years

-3. Increased benefits with salary sacrifice
+3. Increased benefits with salary exchange

 4. Rethink your ISA

 If you don’t have the spare income available to maximise your pension savings, you could consider using some of your other life savings.
 You can now access your pension from age 55 (subject to change), so you may want to consider putting your ISA savings into your pension to take advantage of tax relief.
 What's more, unlike your ISA, your pension pot is generally outside of your estate for inheritance tax purposes.

 Think about doing this while you're still working because, if you have no earnings, the most you could pay in each tax year is £3,600.